Isobel Baillie

 Baillie's career was almost wholly as a concert singer: she only once acted in an opera production on stage.
 She was associated above all with oratorio, becoming well known for her many performances in Handel's Messiah, Haydn's The Creation, Mendelssohn's Elijah and the choral works of Elgar.

 During a long career, Baillie sang in complete recordings of Messiah, Elijah, Beethoven's Missa solemnis and Ninth Symphony.
 In the 1940s she formed a friendship with the contralto Kathleen Ferrier, with whom she appeared frequently in concert and made several recordings of duets.
 She took part in 19 annual Three Choirs Festivals from 1929.
-She made her American debut in 1933 and between then and her retirement from the concert platform in the mid 1950s she sang in the US, New Zealand, the Far East and Africa as well as in Europe.
+She made her American debut in 1933 and between then and her retirement from the concert platform in the mid-1950s she sang in the US, New Zealand, the Far East and Africa as well as in Europe.

 In her later years, Baillie was a teacher in the Royal College of Music, Royal Manchester School of Music and Cornell University.

 Life and career

 Early years

-Baillie was born in Hawick, Roxburghshire, on 9 March 1895, the youngest child and third daughter of Martin Pott Baillie (1860–1904), a baker, and his wife, Isabella Hetherington née Douglas (1865–1936).
+Isabella Douglas Baillie was born in Hawick, Roxburghshire, on 9 March 1895, the youngest child and third daughter of Martin Pott Baillie (1860–1904), a baker, and his wife, Isabella Hetherington née Douglas (1865–1936).
 She was christened Isabella Douglas but was known to family and friends as Bella.
 While she was a young girl the family moved to Newcastle upon Tyne and then to Manchester.
 She attended a board school, where her singing was encouraged, and then won a scholarship to Manchester High School, where music was not a high priority.

 At fifteen, Baillie left school, working first in a music shop and then in Manchester Town Hall.
 She took singing lessons from Jean Sadler-Fogg, a former pupil of Blanche Marchesi.
 In her spare time she sang at local concerts, at one of which in about 1913 she met Henry (Harry) Leonard Wrigley (1891–1957), a cotton trader.
 They married on 31 December 1917 while he was on sick leave from the armed forces in France.
 Their only child, a daughter, Nancy, was born in December 1918.
-By this time Baillie was earning more from concert fees than from her work at the town hall and she became a full-time professional.
-In 1921 Hamilton Harty, conductor of the Hallé Orchestra, engaged her for several concerts, including performances of Haydn's The Creation and Handel's Messiah.
+By this time, she was earning more from concert fees than from her work at the town hall and she became a full-time professional.
+In 1921, Hamilton Harty, conductor of the Hallé Orchestra, engaged her for several concerts, including performances of Haydn's The Creation and Handel's Messiah.